jai/FoundationSafety/README.md

 [![License](https://img.shields.io/cocoapods/l/FoundationSafety.svg?style=flat&cache_dummy_version=1)](http://cocoadocs.org/docsets/FoundationSafety)
 [![Platform](https://img.shields.io/cocoapods/p/FoundationSafety.svg?style=flat&cache_dummy_version=1)](http://cocoadocs.org/docsets/FoundationSafety)

-*The images above should be valid - not sure what's going on*

 A collection of categories designed to make working with Foundation collections safer.

 Who here hasn't caused a crash in production because of an out of bounds exception on an NSArray, or a valueForUndefinedKey for an NSDictionary?
 I'm not a huge fan of constantly having to type